billdeitrick/pypco/docs/source/gettingstarted.md

 If you can run the above example and see output for one of the events in Test Church Center account, you have successfully connected to the API.
 Continue to the [API Tour](apitour) to learn more.

+OrgTokens are generated with every request to the Church Center API so they should always be fresh.

 ## Conclusion